Proa: Historical descriptions of the proa

 The accounts of Magellan's crew were the first to describe the Chamorro proas as "flying".
-The subsequent colonization of the Micronesia and the Philippines provided further references to proas in Spanish records.
+The subsequent colonisation of the Micronesia and the Philippines provided further references to proas in Spanish records.
 They also described double-outrigger ships from the Philippines, like the account of the karakoa in Francisco Ignacio Alcina's Historia de las islas e indios de Bisayas (1668) which describes them as "sailing like birds."

 During his 1740–1744 circumnavigation, Lord Anson applied the term proa to the double-ended Micronesian single-outrigger ships.
 His fleet captured one in 1742, and Lt.
 Peircy Brett of made a detailed sketch of the proa.
-Rev. Richard Walter, chaplain of Centurion, estimated the speed of the proa at twenty miles per hour (32 km/h).
+Rev. Richard Walter, chaplain of Centurion, estimated the speed of the proa at 20 mi/h.
 Although aware of earlier Spanish accounts of the boats of the Spanish East Indies, Anson's account was the first detailed description of a Pacific proa to the English-speaking world.
 In the subsequent voyages of James Cook in Polynesia, he referred to the similar native single-outrigger canoes there as "proes", differentiating them from the double-hulled catamarans which he called "pahee" (Tahitian pahi).

 These accounts fascinated both the British and American public, ushering in a period of interest in the design by sports sailors.
 Working from the drawings and descriptions of explorers, western builders often took liberties with the traditional designs, merging their interpretation of native designs with Western boat building methods.
 Thus this Western "proa" often diverged radically from the traditional "proa" to the point that the only shared feature was the windward/leeward hull arrangement.